Poached Salmon

 Instructions

-- 1Fill a saute pan wide enough to hold the salmon in a single layer without overlapping the fillets and tall enough to cover the salmon with water about 1/4 of the way to the top.
-Add the vinegar, honey, and salt.
-Whisk to combine.
+- 1Fill a sauté pan wide enough to hold the salmon fillets in a single layer without overlapping, and tall enough to cover them with liquid.
+Add the white vinegar, honey, and a pinch of salt to the pan, then whisk to combine.

-- 2Carefully lower the salmon fillets into the pan in a single layer.
-Add more water so that they are just barely covered.
+- 2Carefully lower the salmon fillets into the pan in a single layer, then add water until the fillets are just barely covered.

-- 4Bring the water to a gentle boil over medium-high heat.
-Simmer the salmon, adjusting the heat as needed so that you maintain a steady simmer but not a rapid boil.
-Let cook 2 minutes.
+- 4Bring the liquid to a gentle boil over medium-high heat, then reduce heat to maintain a steady simmer (not a rapid boil).
+Cook for 2 minutes.

 Nutrition — Per Serving